 1979 Steelers 14 at Eagles 17

 The Jaworski-led 3-1 Eagles pull off a major upset against the 4-0 world champs.
 John Stallworth has a productive day (5 catches, 102 yds, 1 TD), but the Steelers do little else offensively as Swann's absence really affects Bradshaw's play.
 Terry has a pretty miserable day, throwing one interception deep in Steeler territory to set up a short Wilbert Montgomery TD and later throwing a pick to Herman Edwards in the end zone after driving deep into the red zone late in the game.
 The Steelers get another chance to tighten the score on their next drive, but Franco coughs up the ball at the Philly 1-foot line.

 1979 Steelers 51 at Browns 35

-The first quarter goes something like this: Cleveland fumbles on their 1st possession and Bradshaw immediately hits Cunningham for a TD (set up by a 25-yard Thornton run).
-Browns punt, & Bradshaw promptly hits Stallworth for 36, then goes to Thornton with short TD strike.
-Cleveland drives to Steeler 6, but misses FG, and Franco immediately bursts 71 yards off right tackle for TD (27:47).
-Cleveland fumbles the ensuing kickoff and Bradshaw promptly lofts a TD to a diving Jim Smith (PAT failed) and a 27-0 advantage just 1 minute into the 2nd quarter.
-Cleveland then drives to Steeler 1 but Donnie Shell picks off Sipe in the end zone.
+The first quarter goes something like this: Cleveland fumbles on their opening possession and Bradshaw immediately hits Cunningham for a 7-yard TD (set up by a 25-yard Thornton blast).
+The Browns punt and Bradshaw promptly hits Stallworth for 36, then goes to Thornton for a 10-yard TD strike.
+Cleveland drives to Steeler 6, but Cockroft misses the chipshot FG and Franco immediately bursts 71 yards off right tackle for another TD.
+Cleveland fumbles the ensuing kickoff and Bradshaw promptly lofts a 14-yard TD to a diving Jim Smith in the end zone (PAT failed) for a 27-0 Steelers advantage just one minute into the 2nd quarter.
+Cleveland then drives to Steeler 1-yard line, but Donnie Shell picks off Sipe in the end zone.

 1979 Steelers 42 vs Broncos 7 MNF

-From the outset, the Steelers are able to do anything and everything they want offensively, piling up 530 yards and outgaining Denver 236 to 53 on the ground.
+From the outset, the Steelers are able to do anything and everything they want offensively, piling up 530 yards and outgaining Denver on the ground by a whopping 236 to 53 margin.
 Franco Harris (17 att, 121 yds, 2 TD) looks absolutely amazing in this game, gliding, cutting back and running people over while Terry Bradshaw (18 of 24, 267 yds, 2 TDs) is devastating and precise.
-Swann, back in action after missing time with a hamstring pull, rips Denver for 76 yds and a TD on his 2 catches.
+Lynn Swann, back in action despite nursing a hamstring pull, rips Denver for 76 yds and a TD on his 2 catches.

 1979 Steelers 14 vs Cowboys 3

 It's really over when L.C.
-Greenwood knocks Staubach out cold in the 4th quarter with an absolutely VICIOUS hit!
+Greenwood knocks Staubach out cold in the 4th quarter with an absolutely VICIOUS hit.
 Jolly Roger is scrambling around, trying to make something happen, and L.C. just UNLOADS on Staubach with a brutal helmet-to-helmet collision.
-It's not a cheap shot; Roger is under pressure, trying to scramble out of the grasp of Banaszak and Dunn and spins head first into the oncoming Greenwood, who just blows him up, sending the ball flying one way and Roger's consciousness the other.
+It's not a cheap shot, though; Roger is under pressure, trying to scramble out of the grasp of Banaszak and Dunn and spins head first into the oncoming Greenwood, who just blows him up, sending the ball flying one way and Roger's consciousness the other.
 Staubach is out cold for several minutes on the field and spends the rest of the game on the sidelines, pondering retirement (or maybe just trying to remember his name).

 1979 Steelers 38 vs Redskins 7

-Joined in progress with Steelers already leading 7-0.
-Bradshaw throws for 311 yards & 4 TDs while playing only the 1st half and one series of the 3rd quarter.
-Terry spreads the ball around to everyone, from Swann to Stallworth to Cunningham to Thornton to Smith to Grossman, but the key plays are a pair of 30-40 yard passes to Swannie & a 65-yard TD pass to Stallworth (an incredible grab by Stallworth).
-Both Swann & Stallworth enjoy substantial run-after-catch yardage.
-Occasional edited huddles.
-Video quality very nice but original broadcast was not very clear (damned antenna!).
+Bradshaw is on fire and throws for 311 yards & 4 TDs while playing only the first half and one series into the 3rd quarter (after getting his bell rung just before halftime).
+Terry spreads the ball around to everyone, from Swann to Stallworth to Cunningham to Thornton to Smith to Grossman, but the key plays are a pair of 35+ yard passes to Swannie and a dazzling 65-yard TD catch-and-run by Stallworth in which Stallworth picks the ball out of the air with one hand after it bounces upward and then streaks the remaining 40 yds for a TD.

 1979 Steelers 30 at Chiefs 3